-Bennett throws 5 TD passes, No. 2 Georgia stifles UAB 56-7
+Super Sub: Bennett 5 TD passes, No. 2 Georgia routs UAB 56-7

 UP NEXT

 UAB: Travels to North Texas next Saturday for its first C-USA game of the season.
-The Blazers play their first four contests away from home before the debut of their new stadium in downtown Birmingham on Oct.
+The Blazers play their first four contests away from home before their new stadium in downtown Birmingham opens on Oct.
 2 against Liberty.

 Georgia: Begin a stretch of eight straight Southeastern Conference games when they host South Carolina next Saturday.